Future World in the Recent Past, Part 2

 |

-It appears that someone decided that the Garden Grill Restaurant needed a more contemporary, less “country” sign and check-in counter.
+the Garden Grill restaurant received a more contemporary, less “country” sign and check-in counter.

 |